-The impact of the current expected credit loss model (CECL) is still hard to determine, and it looks like banks still have some time to iron out the details.
-Still, the time between now and the implementation date should be used wisely.
+The current expected credit loss model (CECL) standard is now rapidly approaching for all financial institutions that have not yet implemented.
+The time between now and the implementation date should be used wisely.

 But when it comes to planning, how do you know where to start?